 An Orientation Program was developed for on-boarding new SCM staff within Tenders and Procurement Section to assist with quick induction and learning of City procedures and processes.
-Workshops with the Top 300 project managers were held in Quarter 1 in order to sensitise the line directorates on key matters.
+Workshops with the Top 300 project managers are held in order to sensitise the line directorates on key matters.